bit34/Bit34-Injector/README.md

-# Minic DI (Dependency Injection) Library
+# Bit34 Dependency Injection Library

-This is the a minimal dependency injection library written in C#.
+This is a dependency injection library with (intentionally) limited features to be used with our in-house MVC library.

 ## What is a dependency injection library?